 Bounce Exchange is pretty simple concept, it helps you turn abandoning site visitors into customers by inviting them to convert with a pop up right before they leave your site.
 They have a pretty good algorithm which detects exit intent and lets you act right away as they see a user is moving their cursor to close the tab in the browser or change that URL.
 You can of course A/B test multiple variants of your pop ups.

-Pricing: they do customized pricing based on visitor volume, plans start at about $4K/month
+Pricing: they do customized pricing based on visitor volume, plans start at about $4K per month

-This is a great tool for injecting yourself into the right conversations.
+This is one of the best growth hacking tools for injecting yourself into the right conversations.
 Monitoring Twitter, Quora, Hacker News, GrowthHackers.com, Google and all the blogs in your industry so you can respond and comment on the most relevant discussions is a LOT of time.
 Yet you need to do inject yourself into these conversations.
 Colibri does all the hard work for you.
 I love this tool.
 It produces a nice report of actions you need to perform.
 Respond to this tweet, answer this question on Quora, comment on this blog post.
 I check in with it every few days and spend a few minutes performing the actions it recommends.
 Works like a charm.

 Pricing: 45/mo for most basic plan, they have a free trial.